KC-7/life-hacks-v2/README.md

 - No issues found in final tests on both the main and confirmation pages.

+- CSS Validator logos with links have been added to both pages.

 #### Lightouse - Performance, Accessibility, Best Practices & SEO